farshaddavoudi/Blazor.PersianDatePicker/README.md

 ## Special Thanks:
   *This project is ported from [pwt.datepicker](https://github.com/babakhani/pwt.datepicker) project with a lot of customizations and optimizations for easy and fast use for Blazor applications.
 Therefore, I appreciate the great effort of Reza Babakhani @babakhani and all contributors of that project*

-## Contribute:
-* Please pull-request for changes you want.